-The 15-minute UK/Czech co-production and animation short Salvation Has No Name by Joseph Wallace to hit festival screens spring 2020.
+The 15-minute UK/Czech co-production and animation short Salvation Has No Name by Joseph Wallace goes on Kickstarter and a crowdfunding campaign.

+The film has had a long and successful development and pre-production story.
 The film received a development residency at the Open Workshop in Denmark in 2017 and, in the same year, won the main prize at the Visegrad (now CEE) Animation Forum ,before being selected to pitch at Animarkt Stop Motion Forum in 2018.
-This is what Zippy Frames wrote about the film when reporting from Animarkt 2018:
+Here's what we wrote about the film when reporting from Animarkt 2018:

 This risqué film (but with the story's beats firmly rooted in solid narration) had a spellbinding, Gothic trailer and a subject matter of a disillusioned priest falling in love with a refugee.
 Both narrative framework (a Greek chorus comments on the actual story) and bold imagery join each other in a calculated play - Zippy Frames